-Before I started this blog post, Michel and I just booked a five-day city trip to Lisbon (Portugal).
+Before I started this blog post, Michel and I just booked a five-day city trip to visit Lisbon and Sintra.
 It has been two decades since the last time I’ve visited Portugal.
 I was two years old when my parents and I went to Lagos.
 We choose Lisbon because Michel and I have never been and we always enjoy visiting capital cities in Europe!

-I can’t wait to see the ancient cobbled alleyways, old towers, interesting museums, pretty castles and cathedrals in Lisbon.
-What I love most about visiting southern European countries during the winter is the climate.
-In the Netherlands (but also in Belgium where I currently live) I’m used to pretty cold (no to any extremes though) winters that include a lot of rain.
-It’s awesome to have a warm vacation to look forward to.
+I can’t wait to see the ancient cobbled alleyways, old towers, interesting museums at Lisbon and Sintra.
+What I love most about visiting southern European countries during the winter is the soft climate.

 10. What is your best travel tip?